 Black Chokeberry is graced with an abundance of beautiful white flowers with pink anthers, for several weeks in May.
 In autumn the vibrant leaf color is a major attraction, with tones of electric orange, red and burgundy …

 |Soil Moisture||Dry, Medium, Moist|

 |Spacing||3' - 6'|

-A dependable landscape shrub, Black Chokeberry can used in a shrub borders, or allowed to naturalize in an open wooded garden.
-In tighter spaces it can provide the perfect backdrop for low growing perennials and groundcovers.
+A dependable landscape shrub, Black Chokeberry may be used in a shrub border, or allowed to naturalize in an open wooded garden.
+In tighter spaces it provides the perfect backdrop for low growing perennials and groundcovers.
 Its adaptability makes it suitable for the rain garden, as well.
 Either full sun or partial shade are best, and a wide variety of soil types are tolerated, including wet boggy soils.

 This shrub is likely to be browsed by deer and rabbits.
 In areas where deer or rabbits are common, newly planted shrubs can be surrounded with a protective fence or netting until the branches are more developed.